VishnuGShephertz/ANDROID_INTEGRATION_WITH_FACEBOOK/README.md

 	}
 ```

-_Get FaceBook Profile:__ You can get your Facebook profile while getting authorization callBack(in onComplete() describe above).
+_Get Face-Book Profile:__ You can get your Facebook profile while getting authorization callBack(in onComplete() describe above).
 This is done in FacebookService.java file.

 ```